nyu-database-design/raw-data-munging/how_to_work_in_groups.md

 There are three workflows groups can work together on a project:
 1. With one person as the dedicated code writer, and the others act as advisors and helpers in real-time, looking at a shared view of the code editor and discussing the code as the dedicated writer writes it.
-1. With everyone involved writing the code in real-time, using a real-time collaborative code writing tool.
+1. With all team members actively writing the code in real-time, using a real-time collaborative code writing tool so each developer sees the others' contributions live.
-1. With everyone involved writing the code, but doing so asynchronously, following a specific git-enabled workflow that helps avoid conflicts.
+1. With everyone involved writing the code, but doing so asynchronously, following a specific git-enabled workflow that helps avoid common conflicts such as one developer accidentally overwriting another's work.

 The decision which workflow to use is up to each team, but we will discuss each process below.